 HOW TO BE SELF DISCIPLINED or HOW TO IMPROVE SELF DISCIPLINE

-We all grown up by listening the word discipline.
+We all grown up listening to the word discipline.
 But what it is?
-It is that on new year we make resolutions the whole year we do this or that.
+It is that on the new year we make resolutions the whole year we do this or that.
 But mostly these are not followed by everyone.
-Discipline is that which we make for our self for our better present or future and stick on that.
+Discipline is that which we make for ourselves for our better present or future and stick on that.

-Do not, however, think of your emotion side as an enemy.
-Think, instead,of emotions as the part of you that is creative, fun-loving, and pleasure-seeking; the child side of yourself.
+Do not, however, think of your emotional side as an enemy.
+Think, instead, of emotions as the part of you that is creative, fun-loving, and pleasure-seeking; the child side of yourself.
 You do not want to do battle with emotions, but you want to recruit emotional energy as a partner who supports your self-discipline efforts.

 Emotional mind believes:

 If I begin a structured, organized journey toward any chosen goal:

 •I’ll become a slave to routine

 We all have a rebellious side to our personalities that resists any form of structure.
 We bring this rebellious seed from our childhood.
 One of the first words a child learns to say emphatically is “NO.” The child we once still lived inside us, and every child battles authority.
 Emotional mind, the name we will call your inner childlike rebel, battles any form of authority, even if the authority is you.
 The emotional mind subconsciously says:

 “Nobody can tell me what to do, not even me.”